 See Also: What Impact Does Big Data Have on Organizational Decision-Making?

 Another Google Analytics alternative is Clicky which tracks where traffic is coming from and how it flows through your site.
 You can use it to see which pages users visit most often, as well as if people are receiving any errors when they click on your links or buttons.

-You can also track individual click performance with this tool, such as time spent on page and return rates, which will allow you to optimize content accordingly.
+You can also track individual click performance with this tool, such as time spent on the page and return rates, which will allow you to optimize content accordingly.
 This web analytics tool is a simple yet powerful web analytics tool.
-It offers all the essential features you’d expect, such as page view and unique visitor tracking.
+It offers all the essential features you’d expect, such as pageviews and unique visitor tracking.